benjorah/Lixy-Code-Challenge/thought-process.md

  .
 I composed test (which helped me a lot in the process) to test the core functionality under different conditions.
 This is to ensure that if the class is used in another application, it performs as expected.
  .
 Using default parameters was a  ery important point in order to avoid unexpected crashes due to empty parameters or wrong parameter types
  .
 I also made sure that the variables that i maintained to oprimise primality test and prime generating were saving the correct values and keeping them for each object created.

+ ## Inserting rows
+ .
+I made sure to avoid reflows so the browser doesnt draw the table over an over again.